clarreasilva/dotnet-apiport/docs/HowTo/README.md

 Another goal of the tools is to provide guidance and insight into possible breaking changes on the .NET Framework that may apply to a given assembly.
 This functionality is currently restricted to .NET Framework 4.x given that it is updated in-place with no side-by-side support for alternative versions.
-Most of these are considered benign changes that shouldn't affect most applications; however, we understand that what may be low impact for one scenario may be a very impactful breaking change for another.
+Most of these are considered breaking changes that shouldn't affect most applications; however, we understand that what may be low impact for one scenario may be a very impactful breaking change for another.
 For details, see [Breaking Changes](BreakingChanges.md).